![]() Bladnoch Distillery |

 Bladnoch Distillery stands on the north bank of the River Bladnoch in the village of Bladnoch, a mile south-west of Wigtown.
-With a latitude that places it level with Carlisle and Sunderland in England it is Scotland's most southerly distillery.
+With a latitude that places it level with Carlisle and Sunderland in England it is Scotland's most southerly whisky distillery.
 Its setting is beautiful and it looks especially good when viewed from the road that climbs up the far side of the valley of the River Bladnoch, with the Galloway Hills in the background.

+You begin your visit to Bladnoch Distillery in the attractive reception area.
+From the reception area a doorway leads through to a large and exceptionally well stocked gift shop.
 Those taking the distillery tour begin in a room dominated by a well designed display showing how the distilling process works, while next door is a small museum of artefacts from Bladnoch Distillery's past.
 You can find out more about Making Malt Whisky from our series of feature pages showing the stages in the process.
+(Continues below image...)

 Bladnoch Distillery was founded in 1817 by John and Thomas McClelland.
 Initial production of some 7,000 gallons or 25,000 litres per year had risen to 51,000 gallons (nearly 200,000 litres) per year by the late 1880s.
 During retrenchment of the industry in the 1890s, Bladnoch survived to become Dumfries and Galloway's only distillery.
-Bladnoch closed at the beginning of World War II, though its maltings continued in operation until 1949.
-The distillery reopened in 1957 and subsequently passed through a number of hands before being closed by its then owners, UDV, in 1993.
+Bladnoch closed at the beginning of World War Two, though its maltings continued in operation until 1949.
+The distillery reopened in 1957 and subsequently passed through a number of hands before being closed by its then owners in 1993.

 The distillery itself is as charmingly original as they come.
 There have, of course, been many changes over the years, but they are far from obvious and you get the sense of somewhere very timeless.
 Bladnoch Distillery, like most distilleries these days, buys in its malted barley.
 It has, however, thankfully retained the iconic pagoda which once sat on top of the kiln that would have rounded off the malting process.